hadronized/blog/Getting_Into_Netwire.md

 # In the end

-What a trek… As you can see, I was able to approach netwire’s implementation comprehension pretty close.
+What a trek… As you can see, we were able to approach netwire’s implementation understanding pretty closely.
 There are a few concepts I haven’t covered – like intrinsic switches, continuable switches, deferred switches… – but I don’t pretend having a comprehensive FRP article.
 You’ll have to dig in a bit more ;)

-I’ll try to post more concrete examples if you need them.
+I’ll write another article about FRP and netwire to implement the camera example with netwire so that you can have a concrete example.